-Go to the Android Developer SDK webpage.
+On your PC, go to the Android Developer SDK website.
 Download and unpack the latest Android SDK.

-Follow the instructions under Installing the SDK (although you can freely skip the optional parts relating to Eclipse).
-In step 4 of Installing the SDK be sure to add at least one Android platform with API level equal to or higher than 9 (Platform 2.3 or greater), the Platform Tools, and the USB drivers if you’re using Windows.
+Follow the instructions in Installing the SDK.
+You can skip the optional sections relating to Eclipse.
+In step 4 of Installing the SDK, be sure to add at least one Android platform with API level equal to or higher than 9 (Platform 2.3 or greater), the Platform Tools, and the USB drivers if you’re using Windows.

-This can be tricky, especially under Windows based systems where drivers tend to be a problem.
-Also, your device may come with additional information or specific drivers from the manufacturer.
+This can be tricky, especially under Windows-based systems where drivers tend to be a problem.
+Your device may come with additional information or specific drivers from the manufacturer.

-If you are unsure whether your device is properly installed on your system, please read the trouble-shooting page for details.
+If you are unsure whether your device is properly installed on your system, please read the Android development troubleshooting page for details.

-The first time you build a project for Android (or if Unity later fails to locate the SDK) you will be asked to locate the folder where you installed the Android SDK (you should select the root folder of the SDK installation).
-The location of the Android SDK can also be changed in the editor by selecting Unity > Preferences from the menu and then clicking on External Tools in the preferences window.
+The first time you build a project for Android (or if Unity later fails to locate the SDK), you will be asked to locate the folder where you installed the Android SDK.
+Select the root folder of the SDK installation.
+If you wish to change the location of the Android SDK, in the menu bar go to Unity > Preferences, then click External Tools.